 Surfaces From Scattered Points

-Surfaces from Scattered Points (SSP) algorithm provides a groundwork to perform various operations in the field of surface reconstruction, in particular it:
+Surfaces from Scattered Points SDK (SSP) provides a groundwork to perform various operations of surface reconstruction and modification, in particular it:

 - Constructs a surface conforming to given point, tangential, scalar and linear constraints.
 This operation is frequently called “Surface from Scattered Points” (or “Surface from a Cloud of Points”).